aaron-d-n/aaron-d-n.github.io/content/publication/selected-research-in-progress/index.md

 ---
 title: "When More for You Feels Like Less for Me: How Consumers Respond to Inclusive Policies"
 authors:
-- Nichols, Aaron D., Remi Trudel, and Nina Mazar
+- Nichols, A. D., Remi Trudel, and Nina Mazar
 date: ""
 doi: ""
 weight: 4